Robin Mess, our CEO talks to Financial Technologist

 Where do you see the key trends for the year ahead?

-We believe that the continuing growth of outsourcing specific tasks to independent specialist providers such as big xyt will reduce cost, increase productivity and minimise internal dependencies thereby contributing to the firm’s competitive position.
+We believe that the continuing growth of outsourcing specific tasks to independent specialist providers such as big xyt will reduce cost, increase productivity and minimise internal dependencies thereby contributing to the firm’s

 What obstacles do you think financial technology companies will face in 2020?